 10. Ally – Best Robo Advisor

 You know you are living in the future when the word “robo advisor” actually means something.
-But just what does it mean?
+But just what does it mean in terms of a day trade?
 It means that Ally is a platform that provides you with an automated trade advisor.

 This trade advisor operates in one of two ways: Either according to its default algorithm, or by settings that you input yourself.